Red Dirt Ultra

 Red Dirt Ultra - 11th Edition

-Red Dirt Ultra takes place in Kisatchie National Forest on the Sandstone and Caroline Dormon trail system.
-The route moves through longleaf pine ecosystems and along stretches of the Kisatchie Bayou, using multi-use backcountry trails shared with ATV riders and equestrians.
+Red Dirt Ultra is held in Kisatchie National Forest near Provencal, Louisiana, on the Sandstone and Caroline Dormon trail system.
+The route passes through longleaf pine ecosystems, remote forest, and sections alongside the Kisatchie Bayou.